Jessica Lange, Then And Now: How The Young 'King Kong' Siren Became A Star

 Jessica Lange Took The Fast Track To The A-List Of Hollywood Actresses

 After King Kong, Lange focused on the craft of acting, and didn't appear on the big screen for three years.
 Her second film was 1979's All That Jazz, directed by legendary dancer and choreographer Bob Fosse.
-In 1981, she again appeared in the remake of a classic film, The Postman Always Rings Twice, opposite Jack Nicholson, in the early eighties.
+In 1981, she again appeared in the remake of a classic film, The Postman Always Rings Twice, opposite Jack Nicholson.
 Then, in 1982, Lange had the sort of year all film actors dream of.

 Jessica Lange Became An Elite Actress In 1982

 In 1982, Lange played the leading role of Frances Farmer in the biographical movie Frances, and she also played a supporting role in the Dustin Hoffman comedy Tootsie -- and was nominated for Academy Awards for both performances.
 She was the first person to be nominated for lead and supporting actor awards in the same year since 1945 (in all, just 10 actors have achieved the feat).
 She won the statuette for Tootsie.

 Acclaimed performances in Country (1984), Sweet Dreams (in which she played Patsy Cline, 1985), and Crimes of the Heart (1986) followed.
 Shortly after her break up with Mikhail Baryshnikov, Lange was cast alongside Sam Shepard.
 The two fell in love and stayed together for 27 years, although they never married.
 With Shepard, Lange had two more children, Hannah, who was born in 1986, and Samuel, who was born in 1987.
 Throughout the late 1980s, Lange only worked sporadically while devoting much of her time to raising her children.